-5. February 4, 1983 - An oil well in the Nowruz Oil Field in Iran, blows out and begins spilling oil into the Persian Gulf.
-One month later an Iraqi air attack increases the amount of oil spilled to 80 million gallons of oil.
+.
+One month later, an Iraqi air attack increases the amount of oil spilled to approximately 80 million gallons of oil.

-6. August 6, 1983 - The Castillo de Bellver, a Spanish tanker, catches fire near Cape Town, South Africa, spilling 78.5 million gallons of oil.
+6. August 6, 1983 - The Castillo de Bellver, a Spanish tanker, catches fire near Cape Town, South Africa, spilling more than 78 million gallons of oil.

-7. March 16, 1978 - The Amoco Cadiz tanker runs aground near Port Sall, France, spilling 68.7 million gallons of oil.
+7. March 16, 1978 - The Amoco Cadiz tanker runs aground near Portsall, France, spilling more than 68 million gallons of oil.

-8. November 10, 1988 - The British-owned tanker, the Odyssey, breaks apart during a storm, spilling 43.1 million gallons of oil approximately 700 miles east-northeast of Newfoundland, Canada.
+8. November 10, 1988 - The tanker Odyssey breaks apart during a storm, spilling 43.1 million gallons of oil northeast of Newfoundland, Canada.

 9. July 19, 1979 - The Atlantic Empress and the Aegean Captain tankers collide near Trinidad and Tobago.
 The Atlantic Empress spills 42.7 million gallons of oil.
 On August 2, the Atlantic Empress spills an additional 41.5 million gallons near Barbados while being towed away.

-March 23, 1990 - Captain Joseph J. Hazelwood is acquitted of all but one misdemeanor (negligent discharge of oil.
+March 22, 1990 - Captain Joseph Hazelwood is acquitted of all but one misdemeanor, negligent discharge of oil.
 Hazelwood is later sentenced to 1,000 hours of cleaning around Prince William Sound and is fined $50,000.

 September 16, 1994 - A federal jury orders Exxon to pay $5 billion in punitive damages to fishermen, businesses and property owners affected by the oil spill.

-December 6, 2002 - U.S. District Judge Russel Holland reduces the original damages award to $4 billion.
+December 6, 2002 - U.S. District Judge H. Russel Holland reduces the award to $4 billion.

 June 25, 2008 - The U.S. Supreme Court cuts the $2.5 billion punitive damages award to $507.5 million.

-BP Gulf Oil Spill: April 20, 2010 - (10:00pm) An explosion occurs on board the Transocean Ltd Deepwater Horizon oil rig stationed in the Gulf of Mexico.
-Of the 126 workers aboard the oil rig, contracted by BP, 11 are killed.
+April 20, 2010 - An explosion occurs aboard BP contracted Transocean Ltd Deepwater Horizon oil rig stationed in the Gulf of Mexico.
+Of the 126 workers aboard the oil rig, 11 are killed.

 June 16, 2010 - BP agrees to create a $20 billion fund to help victims affected by the oil spill.

-January 11, 2011 - The National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling releases a report stating that the Deepwater Horizon rig leaked 4.9 million barrels (210 million gallons) of oil during 2010.
+January 11, 2011 - The National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling releases their full report stating that the explosion of the Deepwater Horizon rig launched the worst oil spill in U.S. history, 210 million gallons.

 January 26, 2012 - A federal judge in New Orleans rules that Transocean, the owner of the Deepwater Horizon rig, is not liable for compensatory damages sought by third parties.